balanced-dev/yuzu-docs/docs/definition/markup.md

         </li>
 </ul>
 ```
-?> There are several built-in properties that you can use within an #each block, but for simplicity's sake we've omitted them from this section.
+?> There are several built-in properties that you can use within an `#each` block, but for simplicity's sake we've omitted them from this section.
 To learn more about these properties, and to read about iterating over objects, read the [advanced handlebars section](definition/markup?id=block-helpers-advanced)

 ### #with (context)
-Althought the `#with` helper shouldn't be needed in the majority of projects (properties shouldn't really be nested within more than 2 or 3 objects, unbroken by arrays, in most cases), it may come in handy with deeply nested properties, as it shifts the current context.
+Although we personally haven't had much need for it, the `#with` helper may be useful in some situations.
+It shifts the current context (similar to the `#each`).

+The reason we rarely use it is that we find the way we structure data infrequently leads us to nest properties in more than 2 consecutive objects, uninterrupted by an array.
+An array will almost certainly lead to an each being employed to iterate over it, which already changes the context.

 ```json
 {